timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the ≈57:45 mark in this video, while serving as a JR, my jammer, White #700 will earn lead, rapidly exit the front engagement zone, and approach the pack at high speed.
+        - At the ≈57:45 mark in this video, while serving as a JR, my jammer, White #700 will earn lead, rapidly exit the front engagement zone, and approach the rear of the pack at high speed.
-        - My jammer realizes they do not have much time before the opposing will approach the pack and score points for themselves.
+        - My jammer realizes they do not have much time before the opposing jammer will approach the pack and score points for themselves.
         - My jammer rapidly decelerates and negotiates the pack for a few seconds before calling-off the jam.
         - The players in this game are all RCR TT skaters, making the game representative of elite-level play.